EyeSeeTea/metadata-synchronization-server/.github/pull_request_template.md

 ### :bookmark_tabs: Others

--IS this change needed to be replicated over the [Web Application](https://github.com/EyeSeeTea/metadata-synchronization)?
+-Should this change be replicated over the [Web Application](https://github.com/EyeSeeTea/metadata-synchronization)?